ivy-llc/ivy/docs/overview/deep_dive/building_the_docs_pipline.rst

             bar.rst

 The problem resides that now we include ``module.rst`` in ``index.rst``.
-So if we wanted to visuallize what the ``index.rst`` will look like, we will have this:
+So if we wanted to visualize what the ``index.rst`` will look like, we will have this:

 .. code-block:: rst